frafol/VelocityBlockVersion/README.md

 	<a href="https://www.gnu.org/licenses/gpl-3.0"><img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="License: GPL v3"></a>
 </p>

 A port of BungeeBlockVersion for Velocity.
 This plugin will block players from connecting to your network with certain versions.
+Originally from hyperdefined, but original repo has been deleted.

 ## Features
 * Block players if they are using a version that is on the list.